deadlyvipers/dojo_rules/introduction.md

-Hi, this is Rafael :)
+Hi, this is Rafael :)Hi, this is Rafael :)
+My favorite Cod School path is Ruby.